Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 **A:** No!
 The AI video generation happens in the cloud.
 You just need:
 - Internet connection
 - Web browser
-- Basic image viewer/screenshot tool
-- Video editor for final stitching (cloud-based like Kapwing works too)
+- Video editor for frame export and final stitching (cloud-based like Kapwing works too)

 ### Q: Can I combine clips from different AI generators?
 **A:** Technically yes, but challenging: